 There is never any excuse for it.

-Now, I was reading the Monday morning quarterback website today, which is an offshoot of Sports Illustrated.
+Now, I was reading the Monday Morning Quarterback website today, which is an offshoot of Sports Illustrated.

 And the writer had been castigated by people that read the website for not coming down hard enough on Ray Rice when he wrote about the incident last week.

-I mean he really got hit hard by readers, some of them who claim to be canceling their subscriptions to Sports Illustrated now, because this is just, I mean, I can't believe you gave Ray Rice a pass.
+I mean, he really got hit hard by readers, some of them who claim to be canceling their subscriptions to Sports Illustrated now because this is just, I mean, I can't believe you gave Ray Rice a pass.

-The only video that's been seen is of Ray Rice dragging the fiance unconscious out of the elevator.
+The only video that's been seen is of Ray Rice dragging the fiancé unconscious out of the elevator.

-But apparently I read today, where there are people who claim that the league has seen the video of what happened in the elevator, and that it might have been a factor in the suspension.
+But apparently, I read today where there are people who claim that the league has seen the video of what happened in the elevator and that it might have been a factor in the suspension.

-But this is all speculative, and I'm not speculating.
+But this is all speculative.

 I'm just reporting to you what I happen to read today.